Daudr/daudr-blog/content/blog/firebase-summit-2019/index.md

 ![Firebase Extensions](https://firebase.google.com/images/products/mods/mods-2.png)

 Another cool update are the **Firebase Extensions**, these will let you add some functionalities (like translating, resizing images, etc.) without writing a single line of code.
-Firebase has released these open source, and it plans to let developers create their own extesions, how modular!
+Firebase has released these open source, and it plans to let developers create their own extensions, how modular!

 ## Google Analytics for Firebase